The Society of Folk Dance Historians (SFDH)

 During the 1700s, a further development in the Polska took place: the two figures separated, and the leisurely fore-dance (which had by then drifted into 3/4 time also, came to be called Polonaise, after the French, while the lively after-dance acquired the name Mazurka, after the Polish.
 But this was true for the most part only in the higher strata of society.
 Out in the country districts and among the "common folk" the first part gave way completely to the second, and the spirited latter figure now a fully independent couple dance in 3/4 time was referred to variously as Mazurka, Springdans, or more often, simply the original designation, Polska.
 As far as can be determined, it was solely a turning of partner with any one of various Polska steps.

 As in the case with all things dynamic, the Polska never was (nor is today!) the same at all times or in all places.
 It varied both with the passing of years and with respect to geographical location.
-For just as there are today various kinds of Waltzes, such as Viennese Waltz, "box" waltz, "flat-footed" waltz, et cetera, so were there in Sweden any number of variations of the Polska, differing with the particular music used and the area in which the dance was done.
+For just as there are today various kinds of Waltzes, such as Viennese Waltz, "box" Waltz, "flat-footed" Waltz, etc., so were there in Sweden any number of variations of the Polska, differing with the particular music used and the area in which the dance was done.
 These forms and variants ran into the scores.
-Here are a few of the couple dance varieties only: Svängpolska (swinging or wheeling Polska), Körpolska (trotting Polska), Bondpolska (farmer's Polska), Delsbopolska (From Delsbo, Hälsingland the step used in Snurrbocken) Svingedans (swinging dance), and, in Norway, Springpols (running Polska).
+Here are a few of the couple dance varieties only: Svängpolska (swinging or wheeling Polska), Körpolska (trotting Polska), Bondpolska (farmer's Polska), Delsbopolska (from Delsbo, Hälsingland the step used in Snurrbocken), Svingedans (swinging dance), and, in Norway, Springpols (running Polska).

 That version of the Polska which has outlived all the others in popularity up into the present generation, is of course the Hambopolska, now generally known as simply the Hambo.
 Despite the catastrophic toll of folk traditions including such cultural legacies as rural costumes, folk music, and native dances taken as a result of the Industrial Revolution and the advent of "modernism," the Hambo has remained a popular dance throughout all parts of Sweden.
 It is today, as much as ever, dear to the heart of every Swede who knows it, as "the best dance of all."